rayford295/rayford295.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🗨 About Me
 My name is Yifan Yang, and I am currently pursuing a master's degree in spatial data science at the University of Southern California (https://www.usc.edu/).
 During my master's degree, I worked in Dr. John Wilson's laboratory, studying urban tree shade models.
 I will join the Department of Geography at Texas A&M University in August 2024 and become a Phd student of Dr. Lei Zou.
-Dr. Lei Zou’s laboratory is Geospatial Exploration and Resolution (GEAR) Lab.(https://www.geoearlab.com), our research direction is to build AGI models for solving problems such as natural disasters, social media.
-And explainability and responsible AI.
+Dr. Lei Zou’s laboratory is Geospatial Exploration and Resolution (GEAR) Lab.(https://www.geoearlab.com), our research direction is to build AGI models for solving problems such as natural disasters.
+We are also interested in explainability and responsible AI.

 Before that, I got a bachelor's degree in software engineering from Hainan University in China (https://www.hainanu.edu.cn/).
 I hope to use computer science and spatial science to make some contributions to the world.
 I am also an AI4science enthusiast.
 My hobbies are basketball, football, poker, and talk shows.